-- building a home (as in a mission project for the poor)
+- Building a home as a mission project

 She said,